 Pharmaceutical Interview Questions and answers for Freshers

-Describe a tablet?
+Q. Describe a tablet.

-Define active pharmaceutical ingredients?
+Q. Define active pharmaceutical ingredients.

 Answer: Active Pharmaceutical Ingredient (API) is the primary and essential ingredient in any drug formulation.
 It is a biologically active component liable for the drug effect.

-Give examples for diluents and lubricants?
+Q. Give examples of diluents and lubricants.

 Answer: Diluent- Mannitol, sorbitol, starch, lactose, sucrose, etc. Lubricants – Magnesium stearate, calcium stearate, stearic acid, etc.

-The method used for granules formulation?
+Q. The method used for granules formulation?

 Answer: Wet granulation, Dry granulation, Direct compression.

-Tell about wet granulation, dry granulation, and direct compression method?
+Q. Tell about wet granulation, dry granulation, and direct compression method?

 Answer: Wet granulation: It involves mixing, wet sieving, drying, dry screening, and compression.
 API and excipients are mixed well.
 Then binder solution/ granulation fluid is added to make a wet mass.
-The wet mass is screening through an appropriate sieve, and formed granules are dried.
+The wet mass is screened through an appropriate sieve, and formed granules are dried.
 Dried granules are again screened through a sieve.
-It helps to interrupt down the granule agglomerates to supply a compatible size for preparing the tablet.
-These same-size granules blended and compressed.
+It helps to interrupt the granule agglomerates to supply a compatible size for preparing the tablet.
+These same-size granules are blended and compressed.

 Dry granulation: It involves mixing, slug, screening, and compression.
 API and Excipients are mixed well, and particles are aggregated under high for forming slugs.
 These slugs are screened to make uniform granules for the recompression of the tablets.